MaximeLeu/RayTracing/docs/source/tutorials/detailed.rst

 *************************

 Modify the content of the geometry, after loading and saving it into as a .json.
-The caveat of this method is that applying space transformation because very tedious as you need to manually change all the points.
+The caveat of this method is that applying space transformation becomes very tedious as you need to manually change all the points.

 .. code-block::